Zerplin/Haaukins-Writeups/SQL injection.md

 ## SQL Injection
-After solving "Network sniffing" and "Web server login" we login at netsec-forum.dk using the credentials
+After solving "Network sniffing" and "Web server login" we login at netsec-forum.dk using the credentials.

 ```Username = carsten@netsec.aau.dk and Password = mormor1932```